CAKEbuilder/dbserver-mobile/bugs_and_todo_list.md

 # todo
+* remove recent changes made to support v2, since it simply will not work.
-* test on Powershell v4
+* upgrade Alex to Powershell v4 and test
 * account for double quotes in an alias
 * provide user with dump binds for autoexec:
  * // condump